BaPSF/bapsflib/docs/using_lapd/file_afteropen.inc.rst

 Upon opening a file, :class:`~bapsflib.lapd.File` calls on the :class:`~bapsflib.lapd._hdf.lapdmap.LaPDMap` class
-(a subclass of :class:`~bapsflib._hdf.maps.hdfmap.HDFMap`) to construct a mapping of the HDF5 file's internal data structure, see section :ref:`hdfmap_details` for details.
-This mapping provides the necessary translation for the high-level data reading methods, :meth:`~bapsflib.lapd.File.read_data`, :meth:`~bapsflib.lapd.File.read_controls`, and :meth:`~bapsflib.lapd.File.read_msi`.
+(a subclass of :class:`~bapsflib._hdf.maps.hdfmap.HDFMap`) to construct a mapping of the HDF5 file's internal data structure.
+This mapping provides the necessary translation for the high-level data reading methods,
+:meth:`~bapsflib.lapd.File.read_data`,
+:meth:`~bapsflib.lapd.File.read_controls`, and
+:meth:`~bapsflib.lapd.File.read_msi`.
 If an element of the HDF5 file